darkforestry/amms-rs/docs/addingAnAMM.md

 }
 ```

 I'm sure you noticed, that change introduced a few compiler errors.
-The good news is that everything is contained to `src/amm/factory.rs`.

-The first spot that you will need to add the new `Factory` variant is in the `AutomatedMarketMakerFactory` implementation for the `Factory` enum.
+The good news is that everything is contained in one spot within `src/amm/factory.rs`.
+You will need to add the new `Factory` variant is in the `AutomatedMarketMakerFactory` implementation for the `Factory` enum.
 Drop the new factory variant into each of the functions as seen below.

-File: src/amm/factory.rs
+`File: src/amm/factory.rs`
 ```rust
 #[async_trait]
 impl AutomatedMarketMakerFactory for Factory {